 This problem is currently under review.
 You can contact ServiceNow Technical Support or subscribe to this Known Error article by clicking the Subscribe button at the top right of this form to be notified when more information will become available.

-Very Important Note: Steps to reproduce this issue on demand in a controlled test environment are currently (Nov 2019) not known so reproducible cases on customer instances are required for ServiceNow to narrow down configurations and environment settings before we can fix this problem.
+Very Important Note: Steps to reproduce this issue on demand in a controlled test environment are currently (June 2020) not fully known so reproducible cases on customer instances are required for ServiceNow to narrow down configurations and environment settings before we can fix this problem.

 Record the following information and report it to ServiceNow: